-The American Health Council elected Donald Davis, MD to its Physicians Board for his outstanding extensive knowledge and practice in the medical field.
+The American Health Council elected Donald Davis, MD as “Best in Medicine” for his outstanding extensive knowledge and practice in the medical field.
 As an assistant professor of surgery at the University of South Florida Morsani College of Medicine (USFMCM)— a role he has held for the last five years — Dr. Davis bestows his comprehensive medical knowledge on the next generation of doctors.
 He maintains an active schedule as he also serves as an acute care surgeon at Tampa General Hospital, where he practices his skills in Acute Surgery, General Surgery and Critical Care.
 Dr. Davis’s work ethic helped him launch a successful 11-year career in the healthcare industry.

 When Dr. Davis was young, he suffered from a few health issues that required him to visit his family physician.
 His medical experiences — along with his parents’ yearn for him to pursue a prestigious career — inspired him to seek a profession in the healthcare field.
 He earned a bachelor’s degree in 1999 from Mercer University in chemistry and Christianity, and later enrolled at USFMCM, where he earned his Doctor of Medicine degree in 2006.
 From 2006-12, Dr. Davis completed a general surgery residency program at the same institution, and became board-certified upon the completion of the program.
 While completing his residency, the institution offered him a surgical critical care fellowship, which he completed in 2009.